Signs Your Dog Is Dying

 • Consider putting your dog in their kennel when you need to leave them unattended or at night.

-• Remove furniture your pet could knock over or jump up on/fall off.
-Depending on how mobile your pet is, stairs or ramps onto couches or other furniture might improve comfort and safety with easy access to a favorite place.
+• Depending on how mobile your pet is, stairs or ramps onto couches or other furniture might improve comfort and safety with easy access to a favorite place.

 • Use a harness/sling to support walking when needed and support posturing to urinate and defecate.
 You can use a towel under the abdomen in this way.

-• Take your pet out more frequently to urinate and defecate to decrease the risk of soiling themselves.
-If possible, provide an indoor area that is ok for them to use like puppy pads or artificial turf near the door, so they don’t have to go as far.
+• If possible, provide an indoor area that is okay for them to use, like puppy pads or artificial turf near the door, so they don’t have to go as far.

 • Keep fur around the genital area clean and dry to prevent urine scalding and infections.